gmcninch-tufts/math87-lecture-notebooks/week3/03--optimization-and-linprog.md

 A simple example should illustrate the idea just described

-Consider the linear program in 2 variables $x,y$ which seekes to minimize the value of the function given by $\mathbf{c} = \begin{bmatrix} c_1 & c_2 \end{bmatrix}$
+Consider the linear program in 2 variables $x,y$ which seeks to minimize the value of the function given by $\mathbf{c} = \begin{bmatrix} c_1 & c_2 \end{bmatrix}$
 subject to the constraints:
 - $\mathbf{0} \le \mathbf{x} = \begin{bmatrix} x \\ y \end{bmatrix}$